An update on our contract discussions with St. Peter’s Health Partners (Trinity Health)

 Will my upcoming appointment or procedure be covered?

-Right now, you can continue to schedule appointments, procedures, and treatments with St. Peter’s Health Partners as you normally do.
+Right now, you can continue to schedule appointments, procedures, and treatments with St. Peter’s Health Partners as you normally do until March 1, 2026.

 When could my benefits be impacted?

-Our existing agreement expires on December 31, 2025.
-New York State mandates that impacted patients continue to have in-network access to St. Peter’s Health Partners until March 1, 2026.
+While our existing agreement expired on December 31, 2025, New York State mandates that impacted patients continue to have in-network access to St. Peter’s Health Partners until March 1, 2026.

 What if I have a procedure scheduled with a doctor or hospital after the provider leaves the network?

-We understand some patients may have appointments scheduled on or after a termination date.
+We understand that some patients may have appointments scheduled on or after January 1, 2026.
 If this is the case, you should call CDPHP Member Services using the phone number on the back of your member ID card, to determine whether your procedure will be covered through Continuity of Care provisions.

 What should I do if I am pregnant or undergoing active treatment for cancer or a chronic condition from an out-of-network provider?

-Some patients, including those who are pregnant or undergoing active treatment for cancer or a chronic condition, may qualify for extended in-network access through the CDPHP Continuity of Care program.
+Some patients, including those undergoing active treatment for cancer or a chronic condition, may qualify for extended in-network access through the CDPHP Continuity of Care program.
 That means you can continue to receive care from the out-of-network provider at the in-network rate for a certain period of time.

 Please call CDPHP Member Services at the phone number on the back of your member card to see if you qualify, and to get instructions on how to continue to receive care based on your health plan.

-If you have insurance through your employer, contact your HR or benefits manager on coverage details.
+If you have insurance through your employer, contact your HR or benefits manager about your coverage details.

 Will I still be able to enroll in a new plan if an agreement is not reached?

-CDPHP and St. Peter’s Health Partners continue to collaborate on a new agreement.
+CDPHP and St. Peter’s Health Partners are continuing to negotiate a new agreement.
 There is no reason to switch plans at this time.

-Commercial and Group Medicare members should reach out to your health benefits administrator for other plans you may be eligible for.
+Commercial and Group Medicare members should reach out to your health benefits administrator to learn what other plans you may be eligible for.

 • St. Peter’s Hospital